TRANSLATE THIS PAGE

 Studying at the University of Delaware ELI is a once in a lifetime experience!
 To get the most out of your time here, we highly encourage our students to participate in many activities and to take advantage of the services at UD and the ELI.

-Our greatest desire is for everyone to have an enriching and transformative experience–while improving their language skills!
+Everyone can have an enriching and transformative experience–while improving their language skills!

 How can I get involved?